nhs-bnssg-analytics/RTT_compartmental_modelling/README.md

 ## Installation

-You can install the development version of fptool from [GitHub](https://github.com/) with:
+You can install the development version of RTTshiny from [GitHub](https://github.com/) with:

 ``` r